Acronis Clone to Smaller SSD: How-to Guide & Easier Way

 While Acronis is powerful, it may not be the easiest tool, especially for first-time users.
 If you want a more intuitive experience, AOMEI Cloner is a better choice.
 It is designed specifically for cloning and migrating OS and data.

-This software runs in the Intelligent Clone method by default, which clones only the used space, making data transfer from larger drive to smaller drive a piece of cake.
+• Intelligent clone: It clones only the used space, making data transfer from larger drive to smaller drive a piece of cake.
 Also, it allows you to clone hard drive with bad sectors by skipping the bad parts.

 Here are steps on cloning larger HDD to smaller SSD using AOMEI Cloner.